 Since, if years back, google stopped showing the PageRank of an individual website, all the third-party like Moz started creating similar terms like Domain Authority ( DA ) and Page Authority (PA).

-As I am using Ahrefs to audit my website, I have to explain that they came up with DR and UR terms ( Domain Rating & URL Rating ).
+As I am using Ahrefs for all my SEO audits, I have to explain that they came up with new terms called DR and UR ( Domain Rating & URL Rating ).

-When you start getting more than 75, you rank as a higher authoritative person in a particular market.
+When you have a score of more than 70+, ideally you are the higher authoritative person in a particular market.

-This whole thing is measure from the backlinks from other websites.
+This whole thing is measured from various factors and one among them are backlinks from other websites.

 However, there is something you should know before building your backlinks.